This article was updated on 13 November 2019.

 Turn on every tap and flush every toilet bowl, in fact, maybe even shamelessly test them out.
 Clogging is a real problem and plumbing casualties happen all the time in older homes.
 You don’t want to be spending your day googling DIY plumbing fixes because let’s admit it – plumbers cost a bomb.

-Clogged toilets could lead to major problems, your ceiling collapsing is one such scenario, as experienced by this family:
+Clogged toilets could lead to major problems, your ceiling collapsing is one such scenario.

 When checking the faucets and showers, let the water collect before turning them off to see if anything puddles.
 If water drainage is a problem, you will always have moist, slippery floors that can give way to mould.
 Beyond that, this is a great way to monitor water flow and water pressure as well as to test whether the tiles are elevated in the right direction, etc.